Search

 • Surgical correction for anatomical lesions

-• In head & neck cancer survivors, prophylactic swallowing exercises before radiation show promise
+• Prophylactic swallowing exercises for head & neck cancer patients before radiation

 Nutritional Support & Monitoring